Do Go On - 425 - The WWI Christmas Truce

 making tea or cooking over a fire.

-It's also a tent for a bomb.
+It's also a term for a bong.

 All the boys get a bone.
-Lod it up.

 They just got more lollies.

-Yeah, they got more lollies.
+Yeah, they got the lollies.

 Oh, fine, I'll just have the acid.

-Up to 50,000 of these billies were given out, packed by female volunteers from the Alexandra
+Up to 50,000 of these billies were given out,

-Club, a private club for women based here in Melbourne.
+a private club for women based here in Melbourne.

 And they all had cartoons on them on these billies.
-One I've seen is a kangaroo knocking out a Turkish man with

-its tail, and the caption reads, this part of the world belongs to us.
+this part of the world belongs to us.

 Yeah.